-Juventus is traditionally the most beloved and most hated club in Italy.
-However, The Old Lady is a legendary stronghold and Turin is a real football city, where on each corner lays a historical story.
+Juventus is traditionally the most loved and most hated club in Italy.
+However, The Old Lady is a legendary stronghold and Turin is a real football city, where you can find a historical story on every corner.

 Juventus, loved and hated

-After rain comes sunshine.
-Certainly for Juventus, who after the infamous match fixing scandal and the following relegation came back stronger than ever.
-The last decade, the league title was a sure thing for Juve, until of all people former Juventino Antonio Conte ended the streak as Inter manager.
-Still, Juventus is in everything the biggest club of Italy, who led by chairman Andrea Agnelli keep on flirting with the Super League.
+The sun always shines after the rain.
+Certainly for Juventus, who after the infamous match-fixing scandal and the following relegation came back stronger than ever.
+In the last decade, the league title was a sure thing for Juve, until former Juventino Antonio Conte, of all people, ended the streak as Inter Milan's manager.
+Still, Juventus is in everything the biggest club in Italy.

 How did Juventus rise from the ashes?
-Because unlike most Italian clubs, they dared to replace their old stadium by a new one.
-Not such a hard decision, the Stadio delle Alpi, built for the 1990 World Cup, was more expensive than the current Juventus Stadium (as how it's widely known).
-The giant concrete colossus with the running track costed a serious 200 million euros.
-The Allianz Stadium was 45 million cheaper, more compact and modern, with 41.000 seats.
-This upgraded the ambiance and was the stadium regularly sold out, a rarity in the old stadium with 67.000 seats.
+Because, unlike most Italian clubs, they dared to replace their old stadium with a new one.
+Not such a hard decision, the Stadio delle Alpi, built for the 1990 World Cup, was more expensive than the current Juventus Stadium.
+The giant concrete colossus with the running track cost the club a massive 200 million euros.
+The Allianz Stadium was 45 million euros cheaper, more compact and modern, with 41.000 seats.
+This upgraded the ambience and made sure that the stadium regularly sold out, which was a rarity in the old stadium that had 67.000 seats.

 J-Museum

-In the Allianz Stadium you can find the club's museum as well, with some unique pieces.
-For example, the Ballon d'Ors of Pavel Nedved and Omar Sivori are part of the collection, the World Cup Medal of Alessandro del Piero and even the bench where Juventus was founded on back in 1897 as well.
+In the Allianz Stadium, you can find the club's museum which has some unique pieces.
+For example, the Ballon d'Ors of Pavel Nedved and Omar Sivori, the World Cup Medal of Alessandro del Piero and even the bench that Juventus was founded on back in 1897.
 The museum is behind the Tribuna Est and is also open on match days.

 J-Hotel

-In walking distance of the Allianz Stadium you'll find at the Via Traves the J-Hotel of Juventus, the hotel of the club.
-Here do the players of The Old Lady stay prior of home games.
+In walking distance of the Allianz Stadium, you'll find at the Via Traves the J-Hotel of Juventus, the hotel of the club.
+This is where the players of The Old Lady stay prior to home games.
 You can stay there as well, but it's a little bit distant from the lovely city centre.

 Piazza San Carlo; joy and sorrow

-The Piazza San Carlo is the central square of Turin and has been the place where Juventus celebrates their titles for decades.
-A dear spot for Juventini, although the square turned into a disaster in 2017, when during a public viewing of the Champions League Final panic erupted among the thousands of fans, with three fatalities and thousands injured.
+The Piazza San Carlo is the central square of Turin and has been the place where Juventus have celebrated its titles for decades.
+A beloved spot for Juventini, although the square turned into a disaster in 2017, when during a public viewing of the Champions League Final panic erupted among the thousands of fans, with three fatalities and thousands injured.

 Stadio Olimpico Grande Torino